sonatype/codestyle/README.md

 substantial (and important!) logical changes we make on a daily basis.

 ## Working Agreement
 - Any change to existing rules should be discussed and agreed upon by the larger group before implementation.
+Minimally this should result in a mail to the development group with some minimal time for feedback.
 - Any noted deviation between development environments should result in the scheduling of work to correctly align with agreed upon standard.